-Betty White Thrills Fans With Vintage Video Of Her Long-Lost ‘Pet Set’ Series On Her 99th Birthday
+Betty White Thrills Fans With Vintage Video Of Her Long-Lost 'Pet Set' Series On Her 99th Birthday

 "And I went in and bought her," he said.
 "And I got the dog later!"

-“You’re spectacular!!
-Thank you for always making us smile!” one fan wrote.
+"You're spectacular!!
+Thank you for always making us smile!" one admirer wrote.

 "You've been my favorite my whole life," another added.
 "I wish you nothing but happiness!
 I can't wait to watch this series.
 Thank you for showing women it's ok to be funny."

-“Happy Birthday Betty we love you so much,” another admirer wrote.
-“Hope you’re having lots of hotdogs and cheesecake!”
+"Happy Birthday Betty we love you so much," another fan wrote.
+"Hope you're having lots of hotdogs and cheesecake!"

-Other commenters called Betty a “national treasure” and said they are counting down to her 100th birthday next January.
+Other commenters called Betty a "national treasure" and noted that they are counting down to her 100th birthday next January.

 In addition to the nostalgic look at her series, Betty spent her special day feeding two ducks that regularly visit her California home, while she dined on her favorite birthday meal of a hot dog and fries, according to The Associated Press.